South Carolina’s strongest earthquake in eight years rattles state

 A 3.5 magnitude earthquake shook parts of South Carolina on Wednesday.

-The earthquake struck at 2.43pm and was centred near Elgin, 20 miles northeast of the state capital Columbia, and was the strongest recorded in the state in eight years.
+The earthquake struck at 2.43pm and was centred near Elgin, 20 miles northeast of the state capital of Columbia, and was the strongest recorded in the state in eight years.

 Almost 4,000 people reported to the United States Geological Survey (USGS) that they felt the quake, with residents as far away as Augusta noticing the tremors.

-The South Carolina Emergency Management Division said there have now been more than 30 earthquakes near Elgin since Christmas.

-A 3.4 earthquake jolted residents out of bed in the early hours of Sunday morning, and there have been several aftershocks in the days since.
+Early on Sunday morning, a 3.4 earthquake jolted residents out of bed, and there have been continual aftershocks in the days since.

+South Carolina is one of the most seismically active states on the East Coast, and the state has multiple fault systems running through it.

+The state averages about 20 each year, as part of the state sits atop the Easter Piedmont fault system, which extends from Alabama north into Virginia.
+The fault system is ancient and likely formed around 480 million years ago, the same time the Appalachian Mountains rose.

 The strongest earthquake ever recorded in the United States was a magnitude 9.2 that occurred in Prince William Sound, Alaska, in 1964.